Android 17: Everything We Know About Google's Latest OS Update

 Assistant Volume Slider in Android 17 settings

-Given the recent push for Gemini AI on Android, Google is also adding a separate Assistant Volume slider in the Sound and vibration settings.
-This will offer manual control over the voice loudness of Gemini or any other assistant.
+Given the recent push for Gemini AI on Android, Google has added a separate Assistant Volume slider in the Sound and vibration settings.
+This offers manual control over the voice loudness of Gemini or any other assistant.

 Recommended For You